Alfred Davies (Carmarthen MP): Early political career

-He was a Progressive party member of the London County Council from 1889 to 1892, representing Hackney North.
+Davies was a Progressive party member of the London County Council from 1889 to 1892, representing Hackney North.
 He earned a reputation as a social reformer, and at his own expense prosecuted a number of owners of unsanitary cellar dwellings.
 In 1890, Davies was nominated to be Liberal candidate for the vacancy in East Carmarthenshire following the death of David Pugh but he withdrew before the selection conference.

 Member for Carmarthen Boroughs

-In 1899 he was selected as Liberal candidate for Carmarthen Boroughs, a constituency then held by the Liberal Unionist, Sir John Jones Jenkins.
+In 1899, Davies was selected as Liberal candidate for Carmarthen Boroughs, a constituency then held by the Liberal Unionist, Sir John Jones Jenkins.
 Davies defeated Jenkins at the 1900 General Election and sat as Liberal MP for the constituency until 1906.